exoscale/terms/eusa.markdown

 "**Data Egress Charges**" as defined in Article 2(35) Data Act.
 For easy
-reference: data transfer fees charged to Clients for extracting their data through the network from the ICT infrastructure of Supplier of Data Processing Services to the system of a different Supplier or to on-premises ICT infrastructure;
+reference: data transfer fees charged to Clients for extracting their data through the network from the ICT infrastructure of the Supplier of Data Processing Services to the system of a different Supplier or to on-premises ICT infrastructure;

 "**Data Processing Service**" as defined in Article 2(8) Data Act.
 For easy